ReverseBits

 Semantic HTML, ARIA where it belongs, keyboard navigation, WCAG checks in CI.
 Screen readers work because the markup is right.

 Stop shipping React frontends that fall over after the first feature push.
-Get a codebase your team can maintain a year later.

 100%Typed